Skip to main content

 Devon

-A young girl's spirit is reported at The Devil's Stone Inn, known for her playful nature and attempts to engage guests in games like hide and seek.
+A young girl's spirit is reported at The Devil's Stone Inn, believed to be the ghost of a child who died during the inn's early years as a farmhouse and coaching stop, known for her playful nature and attempts to engage guests in games.

 Winifred (Ghost Girl)